|

 leaf."

-unisex name derived from the element pallô, meaning
+unisex name derived from the word pallô, meaning

-characters in Greek mythology: a son of Evander; a giant son of Uranus and Gaia; a Titan son of Crius and Eurybia; the father of the 50 Pallantids; a daughter of
+a son of Evander; a giant son of Uranus and Gaia;

-Triton; and it is an epithet of Athena.
+and it is an epithet of Athena.

-- PALLAV:
+- PALLAV

 Hindi name meaning "budding leaf."